 If you could do with taking some time out today then take just 10 minutes now and do something that makes you feel better.
 Do you struggle with making self care a priority?
 Let me know in the comments below.

-If you need a little extra help, then join me in the FREE 7 day sober retreat and learn how to put yourself first every day without feeling guilty about it.
+If you need a little extra help with your self care in sobriety, then join me in one to one coaching and learn how to put yourself first every day without feeling guilty about it.